gpt4free/g4f.live/docs/inference-api.md

    - [Conclusion](#conclusion)

 ## Introduction
-The G4F Interference API is a powerful tool that allows you to serve other OpenAI integrations using G4F (Gpt4free).
+The G4F Inference API is a powerful tool that allows you to serve other OpenAI integrations using G4F (Gpt4free).
 It acts as a proxy, translating requests intended for the OpenAI API into requests compatible with G4F providers.
-This guide will walk you through the process of setting up, running, and using the Interference API effectively.
+This guide will walk you through the process of setting up, running, and using the Inference API effectively.

-## Running the Interference API
+## Running the Inference API
-**You can run the Interference API in two ways:** using the PyPI package or from the repository.
+**You can run the Inference API in two ways:** using the PyPI package or from the repository.

 ### From PyPI Package
-**To run the Interference API directly from the G4F PyPI package, use the following Python code:**
+**To run the Inference API directly from the G4F PyPI package, use the following Python code:**

 ```python
 from g4f.api import run_api